 Twenty-three-year-old Stevie Marie Anne Vigil is scheduled to be sentenced Monday.
 She faces a maximum of 10 years in prison for giving prison gang member Evan Ebel (EE'-bul) the gun used to kill prisons chief Tom Clements nearly a year ago.

 Prosecutors say Ebel used the same gun to kill Nathan Leon, a Denver computer technician and pizza deliveryman, and wound a sheriff's deputy in Texas, where Ebel fled.
 Ebel was killed in a shootout there.

-Leon's family and the deputy were among those in the crowded courtroom for the hearing.
-The judge has allowed them along with Clements' widow, Lisa Clements, to testify Monday about their losses.
+The judge is allowing Clements' widow, Lisa Clements, Leon's relatives and the Texas deputy to testify about their losses.
 Lisa Clements has been largely silent about her husband's death and it was unclear Monday if she planned to address the court.